 Graduates from this program are prepared to enter the industry as machine operators, production machinists, CAD/CAM technicians, CNC programmers and tool designers.

-Due to high demand, most machine tool students can find full-time employment in the field long before graduation and many will be working in a shop within just the first few quarters.
+Due to high demand, most machine tool students can find full-time employment in the field long before graduation and many will be working in a shop within just the first year of the program.
 Arts & Sciences curriculum supports the technical coursework by enhancing the students’ communication, mathematics and critical thinking skills.

 Graduates earn an associate of Applied Science degree; the program takes two years (four semesters) to complete.

 Machinist; CNC Programmer; Tool Maker; Machine Operator; Manufacturing Technician

 Data reflects placement for AY2013-14 graduates indicating employment in their field of study within 6 months following graduation.
 Full data calculations are available for review during College open hours Monday through Friday 8 a.m. to 4 p.m.
 CT at Career Services or contact firstname.lastname@example.org.

 Custom Mold & Design, Johnstech, BTD Manufacturing, Mendell, Kurt Manufacturing

 SOURCE: Based on the 2012-2013 Edition of the Occupational Outlook Handbook published by the Bureau of Labor and Statistics, www.bls.gov.